 This causes moisture to accumulate on the coil.
 That moisture is carried away through a condensate line.
 The heat that the system collected is blown outside.

 When the thermostat senses that the interior temperature is at the level you set on the thermostat, it shuts the air conditioner off.
-When the room starts to get hotter, the air conditioner will turn back on and the process will begin again.
+When the room starts to get hotter, the AC unit will turn back on and the process will begin again.

 Cause of a Frozen AC Unit